ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 different domain controlled by the same organization, a contracted report processing service, or some other arrangement.

-Without this check, a bad actor could publish a DMARC Policy Record that requests that failure reports be sent to an external destination, then deliberately send messages that will generate failure reports as a form of abuse.
+Without checking and successfully verifying the authenticity, trustworthiness, and aware participation of an external destination, a bad actor could publish a DMARC Policy Record that requests that failure reports be sent to an external destination, then deliberately send messages that will generate failure reports as a form of abuse.
 Or, a Domain Owner could incorrectly publish a DMARC Policy Record with an external destination for failure reports, forcing the external destination to deal with unwanted messages and potential privacy issues.

 Therefore, in case of external destinations, a Mail Receiver who generates failure reports **MUST** use the Verifying External Destinations